worldwidecam/timeline-forum/README.md

 The timeline component is the core feature of this application, built with modular architecture for maintainability and flexibility.

 ### Timeline V3 (Beta)
-The latest iteration of our timeline system introduces several key improvements:
+The latest iteration of our timeline system introduces a fundamental architectural improvement:

+#### Core Concept
+- **Coordinate-Based System**: Instead of using start/end times, the timeline is built around a coordinate system
+- **Reference Point Zero**: All positions are calculated relative to position 0 (the reference point)
+- **Bidirectional Growth**: Timeline can infinitely extend in both directions from the reference point
+- **Simplified Logic**: Clean, mathematical approach to timeline navigation and marker placement

 #### New Features
 1. **Dynamic Time Display**